 Alongside Nigeria, Norway and the UN, Germany is a co‑founder of the Consultative Group for Prevention and Stabilisation in the Lake Chad Region, a regional cooperative format which underpins the stabilisation efforts of the bordering provinces (located in the Niger, Chad, Cameroon and Nigeria) and which is intended to aid the transition there from humanitarian emergency to security and development.

-In addition, the Federal Foreign Office regularly provides humanitarian assistance during supply crises and is funding projects to foster stability and maintain peace, including a border management project and a police training project, as well as a multi-annual regional programme run by the International Organization for Migration (IOM) to assist migrants and facilitate their return and reintegration.
+The Federal Foreign Office regularly provides humanitarian assistance during supply crises and is funding projects to foster stability and maintain peace, including a border management project and a police training project, as well as a multi-annual regional programme run by the IOM to assist migrants and facilitate their return and reintegration.
 The country’s security sector is receiving support in the areas of logistics and military engineering as part of the Capacity Building in Support of Security and Development initiative coordinated by the Federal Foreign Office and the Federal Ministry of Defence.

 Since 1962, bilateral technical and financial cooperation between Germany and the Niger has amounted to more than 770 million euros.
 In connection with the Niger’s role as the main transit country for migrants from West Africa, engagement in development cooperation has been greatly increased and expanded to include migration management and the creation of alternative sources of income.
 At the intergovernmental negotiations in 2017, Germany nearly doubled its commitments to the Niger for 2018‑2020 compared to the previous period, pledging 115.5 million euros in support.
 German development cooperation with the Niger continues to focus on decentralisation and good governance as well as productive agriculture and food security.
 Furthermore, there are projects in the health and primary education sectors.